fossasia/susi_skill_data/README_susi_skill_language_tutorial.md

 ```

 ### Schema to organize Skills
 An expert is a set of skills.
-That means if we edit one text file, that text file represents one expert an it may contain several skills which all belong together.
+That means if we edit one text file, that text file represents one expert as it may contain several skills which all belong together.

 An 'expert' is stored within the following ontology:
 ```